Brewers–Cubs rivalry: 1997–1998: First meetings

-1999–2016: Geographic foes and division races
+1999–2016: Geographic foes and division races; Cubs end the curse

 After battling for the NL Central title in both 2007 and 2008, the teams met at Miller Park for the Brewers' home opener in 2009.
 During the second game of the series on April 11, the Brewers had the highest attendance in Major League Baseball for the rivalry game.

 During games in Milwaukee, it was sometimes common for there to be many Cubs fans in attendance.
-This has been largely due to the ticket availability at Miller Park; Wrigley Field has routinely sold out in the past, so it has often been easier and cheaper for Cubs fans to watch games at Miller Park (with Amtrak's Hiawatha Service providing low-cost access between both cities and trains often packed during rivalry games either way), leading Cubs fans to call Miller Park by the derisive nickname of "Wrigley North".
+This has been largely due to the ticket availability at Miller Park; Wrigley Field has routinely sold out in the past, so it has often been easier and cheaper for Cubs fans to watch games at Miller Park (with Amtrak's Hiawatha providing low-cost access between both cities and trains often packed during rivalry games either way), leading Cubs fans to call Miller Park by the derisive nickname of "Wrigley North".
 During the 2006 season, the Milwaukee Brewers started the "Take Back Miller Park" campaign to regain home field advantage.
 Since then, the dominating presence of Cubs fans has somewhat dwindled as the Brewers have become more popular with local fans following the sale of the team from Bud Selig to Mark Attanasio.
 Through the 2007 and 2008 seasons, the rivalry became more intense with both teams battling for the National League Central crown, a prize the Cubs eventually claimed both seasons.
 During 2008, the Brewers had a sellout streak going at the start of a mid-July series at home against the Cubs.

 The rivalry was less prominent in the early 2010s, as both teams finished well out of playoff contention in 2010, while in 2011 the Brewers claimed the NL Central title and the Cubs struggled to a 71–91 record.
+The Brewers lost in the NLCS to the Cardinals, but it was their most successful season since their World Series appearance in 1982.
+However, the Brewers lost slugger Prince Fielder in free agency and Ryan Braun lost most of a season due to suspension after PED use, which left a hole in the line-up.
+They quickly fell to the middle of the pack in the National League and did not compete for the division until 2017.

+To try to turn things around, the Cubs hired executive Theo Epstein, who was considered one of the best general managers in baseball.
+With his hiring in 2011, they began a complete rebuild.
 After the 2011 season ended, former Brewer player, coach and manager Dale Sveum was hired by the Cubs to be their new manager in 2012.
 The Brewers in 2012, won 13 of 17 games against the Cubs to take the all-time series at 118–117.
+In 2015, the Brewers hired Craig Counsell, who was a popular player on the team from 2007–2011, to manage.